 - The soil is then put into a dumper and the soil is spread back into the hole that has been excavated.
 It is checked again and any rhizomes missed are removed.

 - The root barrier should be UV and animal resistant and guaranteed for 50 years.
 The guarantee needs to be this long because the Japanese knotweed rhizome can remain inactive for over 20 years.
-Ideally, the sheet would not contain any joins and would be one large sheet for the entire area.
+Ideally, the barrier would not contain any joins and would be one large sheet for the entire area.

 - Japanese knotweed can break through concrete so will easily break through seams if they are not properly jointed.
-Therefore, if two sheets have to be joined this should be done by a very competent individual.
+Therefore, if two root barrier sheets have to be joined this should be done by a very competent individual.

 - Sand or identifying tape should be put on top of the membrane to make it easily identifiable if anyone digs in that area in the future.
 Ideally, it would be buried where the site is being landscaped and any trees are planted above the stockpiled Japanese knotweed.